 Network tuning and optimization methods

-Since DL is still considered a budding field, various researchers have proposed a variety of methods aimed at resolving some known bottlenecks, especially in the DCNNs design and configuration.
-These methods can be viewed as generalized optimization methods to further extend the network capabilities by tuning efficient functions and settings.
+Sifting through the current literature, it can be summarized that deep learning is promising research area especially in Deep Learning Convolution Neural Network (DCNN) design and configuration.
+They apply generalized optimization methods to extend the networks’ capabilities by tuning efficient functions and settings.
 They have been applied in various DCNNs including those designed for image classification tasks and have demonstrated superior results.